Why Should I Choose a Public College or University?

 Public Schools with Small Populations

 Also, when you think of public universities, don’t assume that they all have huge student populations.
-Ramapo College of New Jersey is sometimes mistaken for a private college, with its pastoral setting and student body of just over 6,000.
+Castleton University is sometimes mistaken for a private college, with its pastoral setting and student body of around 2,000.
 St. Mary’s College of Maryland, the public honors college, has 2,000 undergraduates.
 Even smaller, New College of Florida in Sarasota has an enrollment of 850.
 New College is Florida’s liberal arts honors college, and its sole mission is to provide an undergraduate education to the country’s top-caliber students.

 Public colleges are generally less selective than private schools, and except for honors colleges or other more selective programs, most students can meet the admission requirements.
 For those students whose high school record isn’t as strong as it could be, state schools open the door to a four-year degree.